 Applying for a provisional certificate is entirely at your choice and is an optional exercise.
 For productions that do not intend to apply for a provisional certificate, it is recommend that the production is registered with the Screen Incentives Section.
 Registration is quick and easy and allows for monitoring of productions that intend to film in Australia.
-Registration of a production can be done here https://www.arts.gov.au/production-registration-form.
+Registration of a production can be done by visiting production registration.

-A provisional certificate is not a guarantee that the Minister will issue a certificate for the Location Offset and does not prevent a decision by the Minister to refuse to grant a certificate.
+A provisional certificate is not a guarantee that the Minister or the Minister's delegate will issue a certificate for the Location Offset and does not prevent a decision by the Minister or the Minister's delegate to refuse to grant a certificate.
 A provisional certificate is not required as part of the process for final certification.